dotnet/reactive/Rx.NET/Documentation/adr/0003-windows-tfms-and-desktop-framework.md

 Changing nothing meets many of the [constraints](#constraints).
 Specifically, it meets all those are all concerned with not making things worse than they already are.
 This _is_ where we already are, so it can't possibly be any worse than where we are.
 But the big problem is the one stated at the start of this ADR: the fact that self-contained deployments are vastly bloated by unwanted dependencies on Windows Forms and WPF.

-I think this is a fundamental problem with anything that continues to have a unified structure: if `System.Reactive` inevitably gives you WPF and Windows Forms support whenever you target a `netX.0-windowX`-like framework, you're going to have this problem.
+We believe this is a fundamental problem with anything that continues to have a unified structure: if `System.Reactive` inevitably gives you WPF and Windows Forms support whenever you target a `netX.0-windowX`-like framework, you're going to have this problem.
 There has to be some way to indicate whether or not you want that.
 The [workaround](#the-workaround) provides a way to undo this problem, but workarounds usually have their own problems, and we don't want people to have to discover and then apply a fix just to be able to use Rx.NET.
 I think separating out these parts is the only way to achieve this.

 This design option also doesn't have a good answer for how we provide UI-framework-specific support for other frameworks.
 (E.g., how would we offer a `DispatcherScheduler` for MAUI's `IScheduler`?)

 So in short, I ([@idg10](https://github.com/idg10)) haven't been able to think of a design that maintains the unified approach that doesn't also suffer from primary problem this ADR discusses.
-Nor have I seen a proposal that would achieve this.
+Nor have I seen a viable proposal that would achieve this.

 The only attraction of this design option is that it is least likely to cause any unanticipated new problems, because it _is_ the existing design.